 In 2017 October, a French court convicted Nguema Obiang in absentia of stealing more than $120 million from the public treasury to finance a lavish lifestyle in Paris.
-Swiss prosecutors arrived to a deal with Equatorial Guinea to close a money laundering investigation into Nguema Obiang in 2019 February (the US DoJ settled a similar case in 2014).
+Swiss prosecutors arrived at a deal with Equatorial Guinea to close a money-laundering investigation into Nguema Obiang in 2019 February (the US DoJ settled a similar case in 2014).

 Will the peer review be fruitful?
 Will Equatorial Guinea be held to account?
 Will this be the beginning of the end for Teodoro Obiang's 40-year reign?